AdaCore/learn/courses/GNAT_Toolchain_Intro/chapters/gnat_community.rst

        F := F + 1.0;
     end Main;

-For generating the expanded form, we run the compiler with the ``-gnatG`` option for the source-code file containing the :ada:`Main` procedure:
+To generate the expanded form, we run the compiler with the ``-gnatG`` option for the source-code file containing the :ada:`Main` procedure:

 .. code-block:: sh

     gnat compile -gnatG main.adb > main.expanded

-In this example, we redirect the output to the ``main.expanded`` file, which contains the following expanded source-code:
+In this example, we redirected the output to the :file:`main.expanded` file, which will contain the following expanded source-code:

 .. code-block:: none